risk-first/website/menagerie/Agency-Risk.md

  - A team gets obsessed with a particular technology, or their own internal process improvement, at the expense of delivering business value.
  - A marginalised team forces their services on other teams in the name of "consistency".
 (This can happen a lot with "Architecture", "Branding" and "Testing" teams, sometimes for the better, sometimes for the worse.)

-### Security
+## Security Risk

-Intersecting both the internal and external environments are security concerns.
+As shown in the above diagram, to mitigate [Agency Risk](Agency-Risk) _within_ a system, we can apply monitoring and goal-alignment.
+Where the [Agency Risk](Agency-Risk) is from an unwanted actors _outside_ the system, we can apply security.
+That is, ensuring that the environment we work in is _safe_ for the good actors to operate in, by keeping out the bad actors.

-Interestingly, security is handled in very similar ways at all sorts of levels:
+Interestingly, security is handled in very similar ways in all kinds of systems, whether biological, human or organisational.

 - **Walls**: defences _around_ the complex system, to protect it's parts from the external environment.
 - **Doors**: ways to get _in_ and _out_ of the complex system, possibly with _locks_.
 - **Guards**: to make sure only the right things go in and out.  (i.e. to try and keep out _Bad Actors_).
-- **Police**: to defend from _within_ the system, against [Agency Risk](Agency-Risk) and _invaders_.
+- **Police**: to defend from _within_ the system, against internal [Agency Risk](Agency-Risk).
-- **Subterfuge**: Hiding, camouflage, disguises, pretending to be something else. tbd
+- **Subterfuge**: Hiding, camouflage, disguises, pretending to be something else.

 These work various levels in our own bodies:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
 Our _bodies_ have _skin_ to keep the world out, and we have _mouths_, _eyes_, _pores_ and so on to allow things in and out.
 We have an _immune system_ to act as the police.

 Our societies work in similar ways: in medieval times, a city would have walls, guards and doors to keep out intruders.
 Nowadays, we have customs control, borders and passports.

-We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) to protect our organisations, we lock down _ports_ on servers to ensure there are the minimum number of doors to guard and we _police_ the servers ourselves with monitoring tools and anti-virus software.
+We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) to protect our organisations, we lock down _ports_ on servers to ensure there are the minimum number of doors to guard and we _police_ the servers ourselves with monitoring tools and anti-virus software and we _guard_ access using passwords and other identification approaches.

-    - Security Risk
-      - Hacking
-      - Denial Of Service
-      - Security, Trust and Complexity
-      - oWASp

-tbd, How much do compilers do for you?
-Now, they prevent many kinds of security error.
-Libraries too.

-Security risk thrives on complexity.
-As does Agency Risk generally.
+Both [Security Risk](Agency-Risk#security-risk) and [Agency Risk](Agency-Risk) thrive on complexity.
+The more complex the systems we create, the more opportunities there are for bad actors to insert themselves and extract their own value.
+[Security Risk](Agency-Risk#security-risk) is also a major determinant of [Operational Risk](Operational-Risk), which we will review in a couple of sections time.

 ## It's About Goals